 - Contributing to the USAID-funded Leveraging Economic Opportunities learning agenda for women’s economic empowerment

 To do this, we will need your help!
 What can you do to be part of the WEEWG group?

 - Join!
 Sign up here to join the WEEWG to learn more about women’s economic empowerment and receive newsletters, event announcements and group member opportunities.

 - Contribute!
 When you sign up to join the WEEWG mailing group, you can also become a contributor.
-Contributors help plan events and contribute to our network activities for 2014-2015.
+Contributors help plan events and contribute to our future network activities.
 This could include taking part in occasional peer reviews and sharing of resources.
 When you sign up here, remember to indicate your interest to contribute.